Skip to content

 How Utility AI addresses this

-As I mentioned earlier, Utility AI allows us separate decision-making from decision-execution and turn them into two distinct processes.
+As I mentioned earlier, Utility AI allows us separate decision-making from decision execution and turn them into two distinct processes.
 Therefore, we can run the decision-making process independently at editor time to preview which decision is chosen right in the Editor, without having to play your game.

 So if the agent makes wrong decisions, you just need to log all the parameters involved in the decision-making process into the Console Window, then enter the values of those parameters into the Intelligence Editor to figure out the cause of the issue.

-If decision-making and decision-execution were part of the same process, this wouldn’t be possible because decision-execution depends on the real-time state of the game world.
+If decision-making and decision execution were part of the same process, this wouldn’t be possible because decision execution depends on the real-time state of the game world.
 For example, we cannot move the agent to its enemies at editor time, as the enemies are instantiated at runtime and do not exist at editor time.

 Although Utility AI allows us to preview which decision is chosen at editor time, not all Utility AI frameworks support this feature.
 Fortunately, Utility Intelligence supports this feature, so you can preview which decision is chosen by modifying input values in the Intelligence Editor.
 I believe this feature will save you a lot of time.
-You can learn more about it here:
+You can learn more about it here: Status Preview.

 Conclusion